 The Crayon Box, illustrated by Oliver Jeffers

 My personal favorite (and by “favorite” I mean I was jumping up and down and screaming at my husband’s ears when I found it)… is the Crayon Box, written by Drew Daywelt, illustrated by Oliver Jeffers.
-I’ve read reviews about these books, and it wouldn’t be best-sellers for nothing.
-I have Oliver Jeffers titles in my Book Depository wishlist forever so I’m very happy I snagged them at a discounted price!
+I’ve read reviews about these books, and they wouldn’t be best-sellers for nothing.
+I have Oliver Jeffers titles in my Book Depository wishlist forever so I’m very happy to have snagged them at a discounted price!

 Not in the pictures are a couple of activity books (writing and math) that we can use for their homeschooling.
 There are many general reference books and arts and crafts books too, and I can’t wait for Big Bad Wolf to come back, they say, in July.